wlongmireBloomTech/web-sprint-challenge-advanced-state-management-solution/README.md

 In your challenge this week, you will demonstrate your mastery of these skills by creating the **Smurf Village Database**!

 This is an individual assessment.
 All work must be your own.
-Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
-You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-This is an individual assessment.
-All work must be your own.
 All projects will be submitted to codegrade for automated review.
 You will also be given feedback by code reviewers the Monday after challenge submissions.
 For more information on the review process [click here.](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)

 You are not allowed to collaborate during the sprint challenge.
 However, you are encouraged to follow the twenty-minute rule and seek support by dropping a :wave: in your help channel when needed.